Brendan Hughes: IRA activity

 I was the operational commander of the "Bloody Friday" operation.
 I remember when the bombs started to go off, I was in Leeson Street, and I thought, "There's too much here".
 I sort of knew there were going to be casualties, either [because] the Brits could not handle so many bombs or they would allow some to go off because it suited them to have casualties.
 I feel a bit guilty about it because, as I say, there was no intention to kill anyone that day.
 I have a fair deal of regret that 'Bloody Friday' took place ... a great deal of regret ...
 If I could do it over again I wouldn't do it.

 On 19 July 1973, Hughes was arrested on the Falls Road along with Gerry Adams (later President of Sinn Féin between 1983 and 2018) and Tom Cahill.
 They were interrogated for more than twelve hours at the Springfield Road Royal Ulster Constabulary (RUC) barracks and later at Castlereagh, before being transported to Long Kesh.

 On 8 December, Hughes escaped inside a rolled-up mattress in the back of a dustcart, and fled across the border to Dublin.
 After ten days he returned to Belfast after assuming a new identity, becoming a travelling toy salesman named "Arthur McAllister".
-For five months, Hughes lived in Myrtlefield Park near Malone Road, and was believed to be the new O/C of the IRA in Belfast following the arrest of Ivor Bell in February.
+For five months, Hughes lived in Myrtlefield Park near Malone Road, and was believed to be the new OC of the IRA in Belfast following the arrest of Ivor Bell in February.

 On 10 May 1974, Hughes was arrested following a tip-off, and the house was found to contain a submachine gun, four rifles, two pistols and several thousand rounds of ammunition.
 Hughes was subsequently sentenced to fifteen years in prison.
 Three years after his arrest, Hughes was involved in a fracas and received an additional five-year sentence for assaulting a prison officer.
 As he was convicted after 1 March 1976, Hughes was transferred from the compounds to the H-Blocks and lost his Special Category Status.
 He refused to wear a prison uniform and joined the blanket protest.
 Shortly after arriving in the H-Blocks, Hughes became the OC of the IRA prisoners, and in March 1978 ordered the prisoners to begin the dirty protest.